peacetheboy/EcoPower_LogisticsP3/README.md

 - [ ] Create a repository
 - [ ] Create a README.md file that describes the project and how stakeholders should use the report.

+## Project Progress

+- [ ] Ensure that the solution is committed and pushed to source control throughout the project.
+- [ ] Update the GitHub project iteratively to demonstrate progress.

+## Project Setup

+- [ ] Access the existing project.
+- [ ] Fork the existing GitHub repository.
+- [ ] Create a new development branch.

 ### Implement Repository Classes